-The wind power prediction method we use and its performance are described in detail in [2,3].
+We use the wind power prediction system Previento.
+The method and its performance are described in detail in [2,3].
 The principle scheme of the prediction system can be seen in figure 1.
 As input the result of an operational numerical weather prediction model is used.
 The German weather service (DWD) currently operates the "Lokalmodell" which replaced the "Deutschlandmodell" in November 1999.
-Our calculations are based on the windspeed and direction forecast up to 48 hours.
-The resolution of the data is $14 \times 14 \text{ km}^2$, i.e. rather sparse, so a spatial refinement is necessary to predict the windspeed at hubheight under condsideration of roughness, orography and farm effects.
+Our calculations are based on the wind speed and direction forecast up to 48 hours.
+The resolution of the data is $14 \times 14 \text{ km}^2$ , i.e. rather sparse, so a spatial refinement is necessary to predict the wind power at a specific site.
+We calculate the wind speed at hub height under consideration of roughness, orography and farm effects.

-Figure 1: Principle of the spatial refinement of the numerical weather prediction leading to a local prediction of wind conditions.
+Figure 1: Principle of Previento with spatial refinement of the numerical weather prediction leading to a local prediction of wind conditions.